thomasgansheimer/CSMA-Protocol-Simulator/README.md

 # CSMA-Protocol-Simulator
-Python program that simulates the Carrier Sense Multiple Access protocol on two network topologies: hidden terminal and non-hidden terminal.
+A Python program that simulates the Carrier Sense Multiple Access protocol on two network topologies: hidden terminal and non-hidden terminal.

+## CSMA
+Carrier Sense Multiple Access (CSMA) is a wireless access protocol used to mediate the transmissions of wireless devies to an access point.
+The primary goal of CSMA is to maximize the throughput of each device by minimizing the number of collisions.
+A collision occurs when two or more devices attempt to transmit a packet at the same time.
+CSMA attempts to resolve this issue by requiring each device to sense the medium for a specified amount of time, called DIFS.
+After this time, if the medium is not being used, each device with a packet waiting in its buffer will choose a random back off value to determine when to start transmission.
+If a device's back off value expires, and the medium is still available, the device will transmit its packet.
+The access point acknowledges a successful transmission by sending an ACK back to the device.